zwilsoncc/docs/pages/docs/features/now-cli.md

       {' '}
       <Now color="#000" />
       {' '}
       will automatically provision certificates for your deployments.
-Using this sub command, you can see when they're expiring and upload your own ones (
+Using this subcommand, you can see when they're expiring and upload your own ones (
       <InternalLink href="/docs/features/certs">
         read more